publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1158.md

         (1) __Applications__

-            The Attorney General shall establish a procedure for the consideration of asylum applications filed under subsection (a) of this section.
+            The Attorney General shall establish a procedure for the consideration of asylum applications filed under subsection (a).
 The Attorney General may require applicants to submit fingerprints and a photograph at such time and in such manner to be determined by regulation by the Attorney General.

         (2) __Employment__